privacybydesign/irma-documentation/docs/issuer.md

   - Alternatively, after generating the keypair you can open the private and public keys in a text editor and set the `<Counter>` tag to the appropriate number.
 * If one of your credentials contains more than 10 attributes, then that amount of attributes *increased by 2* (to account for [the secret key and metadata attributes](overview.md#special-attributes)) must be passed to the `-a` or `--numattributes` flag, to ensure that the new public key supports the required amount of attributes.

+## Issuer maintenance

+Production IRMA issuer keypairs are valid for a year.
+Once a keypair expires it cannot be used anymore for issuance, so it is important that it is replaced by a fresh keypair before that time.
+Once a new public key has been included in the `pbdf` scheme, the corresponding private key can be included in your IRMA server configuration.
+After a restart it will use to the new private key.

 ### Submitting a new production public key

 The process for getting a new issuer public key included in the production `pbdf` scheme is as follows.